aguynamededward/gms2.3_adv_state_machine/README.md

 ## Setting the State
 ###        adv_state_set( primary_tier_int )

+###        adv_state_set( primary_tier_int/undefined, [subtier_state_int] )

 If only one value is provided, it sets the current primary tier to that INT.

-###        adv_state_set( primary_tier_int/undefined, [subtier_state_int] )

 If two values are provided, it sets the primary tier to primary_tier_int and the sub-tier to subtier_state_int.

+### Note:
-If the first value is undefined (the GMS constant, not a string called "undefined"), it uses the current primary tier and only sets the sub-tier.
+* If the first value is **undefined** (the GMS constant, not a string called "undefined"), it uses the current primary tier and only sets the sub-tier.

-If a primary tier has not been supplied or previously set, the Advanced State Machine will set it to 0 by default.
+* If a primary tier has not been supplied or previously set, the Advanced State Machine will always set it to 0 by default.